Michael Copps

 Michael Joseph Copps (born April 23, 1940) is a former commissioner of the U.S. Federal Communications Commission (FCC), an independent agency of the United States government.
 He was sworn in on May 31, 2001, and served until December 31, 2011.
 He took on the additional role of acting chairman from January 22, 2009, through June 28, 2009.
 He relinquished the chairmanship to Julius Genachowski after Genachowski was confirmed by the U.S. Senate on June 25 and then sworn in on June 29, 2009.
-He is currently a special adviser to the Media and Democracy Reform Initiative at Common Cause, a nonpartisan citizen advocacy organization.
+In 2014, he joined Common Cause, a nonpartisan citizen advocacy organization, to lead a Media and Democracy Initiative.

 Biography

 Early life, education

 Copps was born in Milwaukee, Wisconsin.
 He was a professor of history at Loyola University New Orleans, from 1967 to 1970.
 He obtained his B.A. from Wofford College in 1963, where he was elected to Pi Gamma Mu and to Phi Beta Kappa.
 He completed his Ph.D. in history from the University of North Carolina at Chapel Hill in 1968.
 He served as chief of staff to Senator Ernest Hollings for almost 12 years before his appointment to the United States Commerce Department as assistant secretary.